How to find an engineering apprenticeship

 Here's some guidance on where to begin your research:

 - Look through magazines and newspapers.
-Companies seeking to offer modern apprenticeships advertise through the local press and industry sector magazines.
+Companies seeking to offer apprenticeships advertise through the local press and industry sector magazines.
 It also may be worth regularly checking E&T Jobs;

 - Network with family, friends and members of local professional groups;

 - Look for IET events in your community.
-Go to the IET Local Networks to find networking and social events that may offer you leads;
+Go to the IET Local Networks page to find networking and social events that may offer you leads;